SEM: Search Engine Marketing Explained

 The first step is to use titles, keywords, and descriptions in your metatag code.
 This is what search engines read to learn about and rank your website.
 Your front-side content that your website visitors see should also have titles and keywords, as search engines scan this as well.

 Website ranking doesn't just come from what's on your website.
 Google, the number one search engine used today, uses a variety of other factors to rank websites.
 Things like your social media activity, appearances on other sites through interviews or guest blogging, and being listed as a resource on another site all increase your standing in Google's eyes.

-The advantage of paid search is that you can have your website listed on the first pages in a prominent spot on Google and other search engines.
+Paid Search: The advantage of paid search is that you can have your website listed on the first pages in a prominent spot on Google and other search engines.
 However, showing up is only part of the process.
 You need to create an ad that not only leads to clicks, but to sales or whatever result you're looking for.
 If you don't know what you're doing, it's possible to write an ad that people are drawn to and click on, however, you don't make sales.
 Since you pay per click, and clicks can add up quickly, you can lose money.

 For example, if you pay 50 cents per click and 100 people click the ad per day, that will cost you $50 for the day.
 If you let the ad run for the month, you'll pay $1,500 ($50 a day multiplied by 30 days) for those clicks.
-The point is to make sure your paid ad not only gets clicks, but also, those clicks turn into income.
+The point is to make sure your paid ad not only gets clicks, but turns those clicks into income.

-Search Engine Marketing Services as a Home Business
+Marketing for a Home Business

 If you master SEM techniques, there are other businesses that will pay you to help them.
 Running a search engine marketing service can be a lucrative home business.
 The key to getting started is to be able to show proof of your results, including organic search ranking for keywords, as well as income or other results from paid search.